 Mr. Wolchko's employment is at-will.
-Upon any termination of his employment, Mr. Wolchko will be entitled to receive (i) the amount of his accrued but unpaid salary and unpaid expense reimbursements and any accrued but unused vacation as of the date of termination, (ii) any vested benefits Mr. Wolchko may have under any employee benefit plan, which shall be paid in accordance with the terms of such employee benefit plans, as of the date of termination, and (iii) any earned but unpaid incentive compensation from the prior calendar year.
+Upon any termination of his employment, Mr. Wolchko will be entitled to receive (i) the amount of his accrued but unpaid salary and unpaid expense reimbursements and any accrued but unused vacation as of the date of termination, (ii) any vested benefits Mr. Wolchko may have under any employee benefit plan, which shall be paid in accordance with the terms of such employee benefit plans, as of the date of termination, and (iii) any earned but unpaid incentive compensation from the prior calendar year (clauses (i) through (iii) collectively, the "Accrued Benefits").

-In the event that Mr. Wolchko's employment is terminated by the Company without Cause or by Mr. Wolchko for Good Reason (as such terms are defined below), subject to his execution of a separation agreement and release, Mr. Wolchko will be entitled, in addition to the amounts described in clauses (i) through (iii) of the third paragraph hereunder, to (i) a cash payment equal to the sum of twelve (12) months of Mr. Wolchko's then-current base salary and his annual target incentive compensation in the year of termination, (ii) full acceleration of the vesting provisions of all outstanding stock options or other stock-based awards containing performance-based vesting conditions, if such performance-based vesting condition has been satisfied as of the date of termination, and (iii) payment of the premiums for Mr. Wolchko's and his family's participation in the Company's group health care plans, subject to Mr. Wolchko's copayment amount, for up to twelve (12) months after termination.
+In the event that Mr. Wolchko's employment is terminated by the Company without "Cause" (other than due to death or disability) or by Mr. Wolchko for "Good Reason" (as such terms are defined below), in each case outside of the "Sale Event Period" (as defined below), subject to his execution of a nonrevocable separation agreement and release, Mr. Wolchko will be entitled to, in addition to the Accrued Benefits, (i) a lump sum cash payment equal to the sum of twelve (12) months of Mr. Wolchko's then-current base salary and his annual target incentive compensation in the year of termination, (ii) full acceleration of the vesting provisions of all outstanding stock options or other stock-based awards containing performance-based vesting conditions, if such performance-based vesting condition has been satisfied as of the date of termination, and (iii) payment of the premiums for Mr. Wolchko's and his family's participation in the Company's group health care plans, subject to Mr. Wolchko's copayment amount, for up to twelve (12) months after termination.

-In the event that Mr. Wolchko's employment is terminated by the Company without Cause or by Mr. Wolchko for Good Reason within three months prior to and eighteen (18) months after a Sale Event (as such term is defined below), subject to his execution of a separation agreement and release, Mr. Wolchko is entitled, in addition to the amounts described in clauses (i) through (iii) of the third paragraph hereunder, to (i) a cash payment equal to the sum of eighteen (18) months of Mr. Wolchko's then-current base salary and 1.5 times his annual target incentive compensation in the year of termination, (ii) full acceleration of the vesting provisions of all outstanding stock options or other stock-based awards; provided, that for any stock options or awards that include a performance-based vesting condition, no acceleration will be provided unless the performance-based vesting condition has been satisfied as of the date of Mr. Wolchko's termination, and (iii) payment of the premiums for Mr. Wolchko's and his family's participation in the Company's group health care plans, subject to Mr. Wolchko's copayment amount, for up to eighteen (18) months after termination.
+In the event that Mr. Wolchko's employment is terminated by the Company without Cause (other than due to death or disability) or by Mr. Wolchko for Good Reason, in each case within the period beginning three months prior to and ending eighteen (18) months following a "Sale Event" (as such term is defined below) (the "Sale Event Period"), subject to his execution of a nonrevocable separation agreement and release, Mr. Wolchko is entitled to, in addition to the Accrued Benefits, (i) a lump sum cash payment equal to the sum of eighteen (18) months of Mr. Wolchko's then-current base salary (or base salary in effect immediately prior to the Sale Event, if higher) and 1.5 times his annual target incentive compensation in the year of termination, (ii) full acceleration of the vesting provisions of all outstanding stock options or other stock-based awards; provided, that for any stock options or awards that include a performance-based vesting condition, no acceleration will be provided unless the performance-based vesting condition has been satisfied as of the date of Mr. Wolchko's termination, and (iii) payment of the premiums for Mr. Wolchko's and his family's participation in the Company's group health care plans, subject to Mr. Wolchko's copayment amount, for up to eighteen (18) months after termination.